crcx/retroforth/doc/RETRO-Book.md

 ## Search

-RETRO provides `a:contains?` and `a:contains-string?`
+RETRO provides `a:contains?` and `a:contains/string?`
 to search an array for a value (either a number or string) and return either TRUE or FALSE.

 ```
 #100  { #1 #2 #3 } a:contains?
-'test { 'abc 'def 'test 'ghi } a:contains-string?
+'test { 'abc 'def 'test 'ghi } a:contains/string?
 ```

 ## Implementation